Graveyard

 20224

-The count doubled from 2023 to 2024 and rose another two-thirds in 2025, for a roughly threefold increase across two years.
-2026 already holds 23 entries, and because quiet deaths surface on a lag, that figure will climb well past where it sits today.
+The count more than doubled from 2023 to 2024 and nearly doubled again in 2025, for more than a fourfold increase across two years (20 to 84).
+2026 already holds 34 entries, and because quiet deaths surface on a lag, that figure will climb well past where it sits today.

 This is the downstream shadow of the funding boom.
 The 2023–2024 vintage of AI startups — the wave launched in the year after ChatGPT — is now hitting the point where seed runway runs out and Series A either lands or doesn't.
 A rising death count is what the back half of a hype cycle looks like in the data, and it lines up with what we are seeing on the human side of the same shift in where AI is actually replacing jobs.